 It’s said that he and his wife’s brother John Escoffery, alone and separated from their families, sold their watches to make their way to England to try and clear their names.

 In London, he fought a celebrated libel trial to establish his innocence.
 Well-known abolitionist Stephen Lushington spoke for him in the House of Commons.
 His case was successful, and Parliament ruled the two men were allowed to return to Jamaica and should be compensated.

 Lecesne went on to work for the abolitionist cause alongside campaigners like Zachary Macaulay and in 1840 he attended the first world Anti Slavery Convention – and appears in the 1841 painting of the meeting by Benjamin Haydon (left hand side, behind the woman in a bonnet)

 Header image: The ‘Am I not a Man and a Brother’ logo used by the British and Foreign Anti-Slavery Society, by Josiah Wedgewood 1787.

-We’ve been collaborating with the BBC on its new season Black and British, which celebrates the achievements of black people in the UK and explores black culture and heritage.
+We collaborated with the BBC on its Black and British season, which celebrates the achievements of black people in the UK and explores black culture and heritage.